-This easy crockpot breakfast casserole recipe is a hit with everyone, especially during the holidays.
+This hashbrown crockpot breakfast casserole recipe is a hit with everyone, especially during the holidays.
 Perfect slow cooker breakfast that’s layered with cheese, bacon and hashbrowns that makes for a hearty brunch and is a great Christmas morning breakfast too.

 We love breakfast…sometimes we even have it for dinner!
-I’ve made this easy crockpot breakfast casserole recipe to bring to potlucks, for brunch, and have cooked it overnight and served it Christmas morning too!
-Here’s how you make one of our favorite crockpot recipes. 😉 (originally published 9/15, affiliate links present) Sponsored by Simply Potatoes for IZEA.
+I’ve made this easy hashbrown crockpot breakfast casserole recipe to bring to potlucks, for brunch, and have cooked it overnight and served it Christmas morning too!
+Here’s how you make one of our favorite easy crockpot recipes. 😉 (originally published 9/15, affiliate links present) Sponsored by Simply Potatoes for IZEA.